ICAMS/python-ace/docs/pacemaker/active_learning.md

 (i.e. in regular dump and visualization) or per-structure `c_max_pace_gamma` maximum extrapolation grade in thermo_style.

 Two main scenarios:

 1. Exploring new structures (and dump extrapolative structures with `dump pace_dump`).
 In that case extrapolative structures will be stored into `extrapolative_structures.dump` file, that could be loaded (i.e. with ASE) and DFT calculations could be performed with the tools of your choice.
+New DFT data can be added to training set and potential can be re-fitted (or up-fitted).
+This scenario is called *active learning.*

 2. Performing normal simulations, observing extrapolation grade (printing `c_max_pace_gamma` variable) and stopping at extreme_extrapolation (with `fix halt`)